Moving from New York to Florida

 Florida is the southernmost state in the country and is known for its tropical climate, diverse wildlife, and plentiful beaches.
 However, the state is quite large and has more to offer residents than just white sandy beaches.
 The Sunshine State is also home to large metropolises such as Orlando, Tampa, and Miami which can be quite reminiscent of a big city like NYC.
 Other parts of the state such as Tallahassee, Jacksonville, Sarasota, and Palm Beach provide a more southern feel.
 This diversified state offers a little something for everyone and has huge incentives for New Yorkers who are looking for a new home.
 Here are just a few of the incredible benefits the state of Florida has to offer.

 It would be impossible to talk about the benefits of living in Florida without first mentioning the weather.
 Florida is nicknamed “The Sunshine State” because it is warm and sunny most days.
 While residents can expect heat and humidity during the summer months, they are treated to warm and breezy days in the winter.
-The means New Yorkers who move to the state can say “goodbye” to shoveling snow and get ready for t-shirts and flip-flops year round.
+New Yorkers who move to Florida can say “goodbye” to shoveling snow and get ready for t-shirts and flip-flops year round.
 The pleasant weather also means you can plan an outdoor activity any time of the year.

 Cost of Living